 Step 2: Get Your Songwriting Tools

 Get any instruments you may use during your song creation process.
 This may be a guitar, a piano, or an app like Garageband.
+Most rappers go with a beat they've gotten from a producer they know or have found online.

 Also, be sure to have a digital or physical notepad/journal handy for writing your lyrics down.
 Check my songwriting tools post for a list of more songwriting tools you could benefit from.